Buying a heritage property

 A heritage item listing covers the property as a whole including interiors, exteriors and setting.
 A conservation area listing covers the building exteriors and setting.

 The heritage listing does not dictate what you can or cannot change.
 Instead, listing triggers a process for assessing change.
+This is by lodging a development application or minor works application for Council's assessment under the heritage controls.
 Historic buildings can be changed through this careful process that seeks to maintain the heritage significance of the place.
-Typically, this process involves a development application where owners propose and seek Council’s approval for changes.
-For minor works with no adverse impact, a simplified ‘minor works’ application process is an alternative to a full development application.
-These approval processes are described at Development controls and approvals.
+The controls and approval processes are described at Development controls and approvals.

 As each property will have differing features and its own unique history, this careful approval process allows changes to be individually assessed by Council on their merit.